Canon 5D Mark II vs Sony A9

 The A9 is a recent model that features in the current product line-up of Sony.
 In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 5D Mark II vs Sony A9

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark II or the Sony A9 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.